G-Core/product-documentation/documentation/cloud/bare-metal-servers/about-bare-metal-servers.md

 There are several options to manage a bare metal server:

 *   Gcore control panel
 *   API.
-To learn more, see [our API documentation](https://apidocs.gcore.com/cloud)
+To learn more, see <a href=“https://apidocs.gcore.com/cloud” target="_blank">our API documentation</a>
 *   Terraform.
-To learn more, see [our official Terraform provider documentation for bare metal servers](https://registry.terraform.io/providers/G-Core/gcorelabs/latest/docs/resources/gcore_baremetal)
+To learn more, see <a href=“https://registry.terraform.io/providers/G-Core/gcorelabs/latest/docs/resources/gcore_baremetal” target="_blank">our official Terraform provider documentation for bare metal servers</a>

-Bare metal configurations
+## Bare metal configurations
 -------------------------

 We offer three types of in-stock configurations: